 Deciding to build or remodel a home can be a nerve-wracking experience.
-Hiring a licensed Architect can make the process run a whole lot smoother.
-Architects are highly skilled, professionally trained individuals whose job it is to guide you through the design, planning and construction process.
-It’s also important to note that some jurisdictions require a licensed Architect in order to obtain building permits, so be sure to check with your local permitting office to determine whether or not this is the case for you.
+Hiring a licensed architect can make the process run a whole lot smoother.
+Architects are highly skilled, professionally-trained individuals whose job it is to guide you through the design, planning, and construction process.
+It’s also important to note that some jurisdictions require a licensed architect in order to obtain building permits.
+So, be sure to check with your local permitting office to determine whether or not this is the case for you.

-Hiring an Architect
+Hiring Your Chosen Architect

 Phases of the Project

-Schematic Design Phase
+1. Schematic Design Phase

-Construction Documents Phase
+2. Construction Documents Phase

-Schematic Design drawings will be further developed into drawings that will be used to submit for both permitting and construction.
-Structural drawings (created by a licensed Structural Engineer) may also be needed.
-The Architect will help coordinate this effort.
+Schematic design drawings will be further developed into drawings that will be used to submit for both permitting and construction.
+Structural drawings (created by a licensed structural engineer) may also be needed.
+The architect will help coordinate this effort.
 Once applicable permits are received, construction can begin.
-The GC, not the Architect, sets the construction schedule.
+The GC (not the architect) sets the construction schedule.

-Construction Administration Phase
+3. Construction Administration Phase

-During construction, the Architect will make periodic job site visits to observe the quality and intent of construction.
-The Architect also acts as the homeowner’s representative to ensure that the project is being built per the Architect’s specifications.
-Throughout construction, the Architect should be available to answer any questions that the GC has, and to provide the GC with information and details as needed.
+During construction, the architect will make periodic job site visits to observe the quality and intent of construction.
+The architect also acts as the homeowner’s representative to ensure that the project is being built per the architect’s specifications.
+Throughout construction, the architect should be available to answer any questions that the GC has, and to provide the GC with information and details as needed.

 There are a lot of qualified architects out there, but finding the right one for your project is key.
 Look for someone who listens and communicates well, someone who shares your project’s vision, and who is trustworthy.
 An architect can bring so much creativity to a project and guide you through an otherwise confusing process, so open yourself up to the countless possibilities that he or she can bring to the table.
 Finally, don't forget that you can find a great selection of professionals in our Pro Index.